ycl-the-lyc/ubc-study-notes/math-101/math-101.typ

 $
 Notably, the LHS converges when both expressions in the RHS converge.

-Using the previous conclusion, we can reform improper integrals to determine if they are convergent.

 For example, given
 $
   I = integral_0^5 (-cos(1 / x)) / x^2 dd(x),